 First, there was my ecommerce store that I launched with my wife in 2007.

-And this year, I’m holding my very first ecommerce conference called The Sellers Summit which is almost sold out!
+And this year, I’m held my very first ecommerce conference called The Sellers Summit which sold out quickly and was a major success!

 Editor’s Note: If you are interested in learning how to start your own online store, click here to take my FREE 6 day mini course on ecommerce.